michellemorales/ner_model/README.md

 # Overview

 This repository provides the Samsung Next NER Tagger!
 The tagger is provided in an easy to run Docker container to enable a speedy set-up.
-The NER model is trained using the

-The model is trained on the CONLL2003 training dataset, validation and testing sets are used during evaluation.
+The NER model is trained using the CONLL2003 training dataset, validation and testing sets are used during evaluation.

 ![Dataset Overview](https://github.com/michellemorales/samsung_interview/blob/master/images/CONLL%20Dataset%20Overview.png)

 For an overivew of the CONLL2003 dataset, please see: https://www.clips.uantwerpen.be/conll2003/ner/

+The model is trained using the [Simple Transformers library]() following the guidance provided here: https://towardsdatascience.com/simple-transformers-named-entity-recognition-with-transformer-models-c04b9242a2a0Performance

-Performance on the test set is given below:
+on the test set is given below:

 | Metric  | Performance |
 | ------------- | ------------- |